loko-ai/text_generation/README.md

 You can decide a text to use as starting point, and you can also specify other parameters too:
+- **Model:** the model name to use for generating your text.
+The default model in use is "gpt2", but you can choose among all the ones related to the Hugging Face's text generation task (listed here https://huggingface.co/models?pipeline_tag=text-generation);
 - **Sentence Maximum Length:** maximum lenght of the generated sentence;
 - **Sampling:** whether to sample words, randomly picking the next ones according to their conditional probability distribution, or to pick them in a deterministic way;